abxlcrz/ddd-fx-rates/readme.md

 ## Docker Compose Setup for MongoDB
 For local development and testing, you can set up a MongoDB instance using Docker Compose.
 Make sure you have Docker and Docker Compose installed on your system.
+Also check if you are in the right path for the docker-compose.yml file.
 Then, execute this
   ```shell
   docker-compose up -d